Zorroa/zorroa-js-frontend-library/README.md

 Here's the entire process: I start my curator.
 Then I use ssh -R 8080:localhost:8080 computeruser@shub.zorroa.com, and leave that running in a shell.
 It'll stay exposed as long as ssh is connected.
 Then I tell Juan to visit shub.zorroa.com:8080, and he will see & use the version of curator on my laptop.

+#### Fonts

+Make sure you install all the fonts in the [./src/assets/fonts](https://github.com/Zorroa/zorroa-js-curator/tree/master/src/assets/fonts) directory.
+It's not strictly needed for running, but trust us, it'll make your life easier.

 ### Static mode

 Static mode is for testing the static build before submitting pull requests or deploying.
 Static mode bundles code & assets using our production settings into the bin directory, then serves that directory using a node server.
 The bin/ directory is the final product and can be deployed to a server.